Frequently Asked Questions

 Please double check that your film selections listed on your order confirmation email are correct.
 Then, look out for a Virtual Access email, which will provide a VIEW link.
 This will take you to the watch portal (if the film is not immediately available to watch, this access email will be sent out 1hr prior to each film’s watch window).
 In addition to the link, you will also receive a VOUCHER CODE, which can be used to access the film via our dedicated apps on Apple TV or Roku devices, if that is your preferred viewing method.
 Alternatively, you can access the link from your Elevent virtual history page.
 Log in, and you will see a VIEW NOW displayed with your order details.

 Please double check that your film selections listed on your order confirmation email are correct and carefully review the time and venue of each screening.
 On the day of the screening, please take traffic and parking time into consideration and plan to enter the theater at least 15-30 minutes prior to the showtime.
-Show your Vaccination Card and ID at the Healthy and Safety Checkpoint (floor 2 of AMC.)
-You will receive a wristband at the Checkpoint table; put this on before leaving the table to make sure that Festival staff can identify your vaccination status at a glance.
 Please have your ticket ready (on your device or printed out); there will be a volunteer present to scan your tickets before entering the auditorium.

 You can check your Festival’s Elevent order history page.
 Log in, and you will see a view button displayed with your order details.

-There are no refunds or exchanges.
+All ticket orders are final sale.
+No refunds or exchanges.
 Please read the film’s availability details carefully before purchase.

 Become a Member!
 You’ll receive benefits throughout the year, as well as discounts on passes and individual tickets.